holochain-gym/holochain-gym.github.io/docs/developers/requirements/anatomy.md

 To make your live easy we put together a npm script in the `tests/package.json` that checks if you are running in the nix-shell and builds the code.
 To build your zome you only need to run **npm run build** inside the `tests` folder.

-The **tests** folder contains a full node/typescript project, complete with `package.json`,`package-lock.json`,`tsconfig.json` and a `src` folder.
+The **tests** folder contains a full node/typescript project, complete with `package.json`,`tsconfig.json` and a `src` folder.
 These tests can be viewed as integration tests.
 They actually run your compiled DNA in a real holochain [conductor](https://developer.holochain.org/docs/glossary/#conductor).
 The tests call your code, just like a regular web app would do.

 For running the tests we also provided another npm script that checks if you are running in the nix-shell and runs the tests.
 You only need to call **npm test** inside the `tests` folder.

-The folders **.cargo** & **target** will only show when you try to build the project.
-You usually exclude these when committing code to a repository.

 Now you know enough to start the [first exercise](/developers/basic/entries/) or better yet explore the main [concepts](/concepts/) of holochain in a hands-on way.
 Except for a few minor differences the holochain-gym exercises look and act just like real holochain app projects.
 If want to start working on your own holochain apps, separate from the holochain-gym, you can read the next section.